 - A Billion-Dollar Bank Fraud in Moldova, and 20,000 Opaque British Corporations [Naked Capitalism]

-- Follow the Money: Who Extracts the Value of Nigerian Footballers? and how the investigation was conducted [IQ4S News -2016 CNN MultiChoice African Journalist Award Winner]
+- Follow the Money: Who Extracts the Value of Nigerian Footballers?
+[IQ4S News -2016 CNN MultiChoice African Journalist Award Winner]

 - Spanish Industry Minister Steps Down Over Panama Papers Revelations [New York Times]